A Channel-Triggered Backdoor Attack on Wireless Semantic Image Reconstruction: Simulation Results

 \subsection{Universal Attack Effectiveness Across SemCom Systems}

-We systematically validates the generalizability of CT-BA by evaluating its attack performance across three typical SemCom systems: BDJSCC, ADJSCC, and JSCCOFDM.
+We systematically validates the generalizability of CT-BA by evaluating its attack performance across three typical SemCom systems: BDJSCC, ADJSCC, JSCCOFDM, and VIT-MIMO.
 These systems represent dominant architectures in E2E SemCom systems, covering both block-based and adaptive transmission paradigms.